-Popular Human Resources Management PhD Programs in Houston
+Popular Schools with Human Resources Management PhD Programs in Houston

 PhD programs in human resources management goes beyond the master’s degree and strongly highlights linking theories, research, and practice.
 A PhD human resources degree helps prepare students to lead, consult, and teach.
 Practically, you will likely acquire knowledge about diverse demographics and cultural viewpoints, the impact of emerging technologies within the work environment, and the effects of the dynamic external workplace.
 Furthermore, you will also discover research and best practices that support cutting-edge work environments to develop and keep top talent within an organization.

 What are Potential Careers with a PhD in Human Resources Management?

 With a PhD in human resources management, you may be qualified to work toward careers such as:

 |State||Employment||Annual Mean Wage|